-Apparently, there are people around you who occupy leaders positions but are constantly failing in it.
-They don’t have a vision, they don’t inspire teams or motivate them.
+There are people around you who occupy leaders’ positions but are continually failing in it.
+They don’t have a vision; they don’t inspire teams or motivate them.
 And what is worse, they don’t create any sustainable value.

 What does it really mean to be a good leader?

 First of all, you can’t be a leader without a team.
-The notion “leader” itself foresees that you need a team of people whom you are going to lead.
+The notion “leader” itself foresees that you need a group of people whom you are going to lead.
 The problem is that you can’t force someone to follow you.
-Having a position like “Tech Leader”, “QA Leader”, “Team Leader” etc. will not make you a team leader at any sense.
+Having a position like “Tech Leader,” “QA Leader,” “Team Leader,” etc. will not make you a team leader in any sense.
 The leader is not a job position or role.
 The good leader is… (What?/Who?
 We will finish this phrase below).